Vernon Prichard

-Major General Vernon Edwin "Prich" Prichard (January 25, 1892 − July 10, 1949) was an American football quarterback and United States Army officer.
+Major General Vernon Edwin Prichard (January 25, 1892 − July 10, 1949) was an American football quarterback and United States Army officer.
 He played college football with Army and was selected as a first-team All-American in 1914.
 He became a career officer in the U.S. Army and rose to the rank of major general.
 He was lifelong friends with West Point classmate Dwight D. "Ike" Eisenhower.
 He served overseas during both World War I and World War II, and during the latter he commanded the 14th Armored Division in the United States from 1942 to 1944 and the 1st Armored Division from 1944 to 1945 during the Italian campaign.

 Early years

 A native of Onawa, Iowa, Prichard was the son of attorney J.A.
 Prichard.
 The younger Prichard began his education at Morningside College in Sioux City, Iowa, where he also played football and established a reputation as a passer.
 In November 1910, while he was a student at Morningside, Prichard received word that he had been appointed to the United States Military Academy (USMA) at West Point, New York.
 He enrolled at West Point on June 11, 1911.